VinAIResearch/Point-Unet/README.md

 ![DETR](figure/flowchart.jpg)

 Details of the Point-Unet model architecture and experimental results can be found in our [following paper](https://rdcu.be/cyhME).
 Please cite our paper when Point-Unet is used to help your research.
+This repository gorrow a lot of codes from [brats17](https://github.com/taigw/brats17/) and [RandLA-Net](https://github.com/QingyongHu/RandLA-Net).

 ```
 @inproceedings{ho2021point,